- Legendary Axe, The

 In 1990, Victor Musical Industries decided that the next Legendary Axe title should be based around almost-naked barbarians instead of almost-naked cavemen.
 They also tossed away the charging system that made the first game so unique, and designed a game that didn’t even look remotely like its predecessor.
 In spite of this, The Legendary Axe II is still a pretty decent game in its own right, if mostly because it’s not nearly as frustrating.
-The American title is misleading due the game not featuring an axe as the main weapon (even though it’s got a couple midget barbarians holding bigass axes on the cover).
+The American title is misleading due the game not featuring an axe as the main weapon (even though it’s got a couple of short-looking barbarians holding bigass axes on the cover).
 In fact, the Japanese title, “Ankoku Densetsu” roughly translates to “Dark Legend”.
 The different titles have led people to believe that the American branch of Turbo Technologies Inc simply picked up a random game and slapped The Legendary Axe license onto it, but it was also marketed as a sequel in Japan, despite the different game and completely different theme.

 The intro is ever-so-slightly reminiscent of Ninja Gaiden.
 You see lighting flashing while two barbarians are fighting.
 The hero, Prince Sirius loses to his brother Zach and is tossed off of a cliff into the first stage.
 The manual expounds upon all of this nonsense – King Brace, who saved the world from the evil, most despicable entity known only as “King Drodam,” united the kingdom and married Queen Grace, who bore two sons.
 Everybody was happy in the valley until good ol’ King Brace died and his two sons, Sirius and Zach, fight for the throne.